funnsam/mw/pages/index.md

 title = "Home"
 +++

-# Hey there!
-Welcome to this page!
+# Hey there! :wave: Welcome to this page!
 ## Example h2
 Flow math:
 $$